 1269/70 – Royal Visit – King Henry III and his wife Queen Eleanor of Provence, with the Lord Edward and his wife Eleanor of Castile, came to Faringdon between Michaelmas (29 September) 1269 and Michaelmas 1270.
 Henry, eldest son of King John, died two years later in 1272, when he was succeeded by his son Edward I.

 1387 – Battle of Radcot Bridge – was fought and won against troops loyal to the young, wildly extravagant and increasingly unpopular Richard II.
-Radcot Bridge, built around 1200 and said to be the oldest existing bridge over the River Thames was then on the boundary between Oxfordshire and Berkshire.
-This is the first bridge you come to from Faringdon.
-(The second bridge over the short navigation canal by the Swan public house is much newer, built around 1787, and a toll was charged to cross it.).
-More…
+Radcot Bridge, mentioned in the 1086 Domesday Book and said to be the oldest existing bridge over the River Thames was then on the boundary between Oxfordshire and Berkshire.
+This is the first large bridge you come to from Faringdon.
+There are 2 more bridges as the river splits into three channels at this point.
+More about Radcot Bridge…

-One contrary record suggests that the royalist Robert de Vere attempted to escape across the bridge, but found it had been broken down and eventually was forced to swim his horse across the stream to the imminent peril of his life.
+One contrary record suggests that the royalist Robert de Vere attempted to escape across the bridge, but found it had been broken down and eventually was forced to swim with his horse across the stream to the imminent peril of his life.
+His armour was found and he was presumed drowned, though he later turned up in France.
 The bridge was rebuilt a few years later.

 1455-1485 – Wars of the Roses – Faringdon opted for the House of Lancaster, associated with a red rose – as seen in a stained-glass window in the lower bar of the Crown Hotel.
 The opposing side in this civil war for control of the throne of England was the House of York, whose symbol was a white rose.
 Radcot Bridge was again severely damaged during the battles and was later rebuilt as it appears today.